New Hampshire Layoffs — June 2011

 |---|---|---|---|---|

-The largest notice was filed by Thermadyne / Thermal Dynamics at its West Lebanon facility, reporting 116 affected workers.
+Leading the list was Thermadyne / Thermal Dynamics at its West Lebanon facility, reporting 116 affected workers.

 This marks the third consecutive month of rising layoff activity.

-The trends suggest mounting pressure on the New Hampshire labor market, with activity running above both recent and year-ago benchmarks.
+The filings reflect mounting pressure on the New Hampshire labor market, with activity running above both recent and year-ago benchmarks.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Hampshire.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Hampshire WARN notices, browse layoffs by state, or download the full dataset.